Kim Kardashian’s Birthday Gift For Kanye West Was His Own ‘Rick And Morty’ Song

 Kim Kardashian’s husband is apparently a massive Rick and Morty fan, so she decided to get Kanye West a birthday present inspired by his favorite TV series, as reported by Billboard.
 A Mr. Meeseeks box would be the ideal gift for the Rick and Morty fan who has everything, but it’s kind of hard to get your hands on one if you don’t have a portal gun to get you to whichever dimension the cube full of helpful blue beings comes from.

 Luckily for Kanye, Kim Kardashian has just discovered that she doesn’t need a portal gun to get what she wants; she can also use her celebrity to open doors.
-As previously reported by The Inquisitr, she successfully used her star power to convince President Donald Trump to grant clemency to Alice Johnson, a great-grandmother serving a life sentence in prison for a non-violent drug offense.
+As previously reported by the Inquisitr, she successfully used her star power to convince President Donald Trump to grant clemency to Alice Johnson, a great-grandmother serving a life sentence in prison for a non-violent drug offense.
 The result of her visit to the Oval Office left many people stunned, and so did her successful appeal to the co-creator of Rick and Morty.

 Some netizens can’t believe that Kim convinced Justin Roiland to create a custom Rick and Morty birthday song for Kanye West, but that’s exactly what she did.
 Perhaps this is what the Keeping Up With the Kardashians star was referring to in her Instagram birthday message for Kanye when she credited the rapper with inspiring her “to make the impossible always become a reality.”

 Kim Kardashian decided to share Kanye’s Rick and Morty birthday song on Twitter for everyone in the multiverse to enjoy.
 The song features spoken vocals by Roiland, who voices the Adult Swim series’ titular characters, and music by synthpop band Chaos Chaos.
 It’s actually not so much of a “song” as it is a conversation between Rick and Morty, who are talking about sneaking into Kanye West’s bedroom on his 41st birthday.

 Morty is being his usual Morty self by telling Rick that it’s a bad idea, but he can’t stop his grandpa from crawling up under the covers with Kanye.
 Things take a turn for the even weirder as Rick kisses Kanye on the forehead, writes on his leg, and takes a lock of his hair so that he can make Kanye clones.
 You can check out the song below.

 — Kim Kardashian West (@KimKardashian) June 8, 2018